 Caitriona Cahir, PhD and a research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, suggests that seniors “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Morning Glory Home Care, providers of top-rated home health care in O’Fallon, IL and the surrounding communities, can help as well.
+Morning Glory Home Care, providers of top-rated home health services in Belleville, IL and the surrounding communities, can help as well.
 Our caregivers provide an observant eye and ear for senior loved ones, to note any problems or concerns and report them immediately so they can be resolved.
 We also provide medication reminders, to ensure meds are taken precisely when and how prescribed, eliminating missed or doubled doses, which may also cause adverse reactions.